sivsnkr/Editor/README.md

 * run npm install
 * go to client and run npm start
 * go to server and run node app.js

+# common error while running
+* if it's showing jwt error, try clearing the localstorage by localstorage.clear() in crome console. then refresh the page